Bilingual Assets and Family Communication

 Homework support variesOffer flexible routines in any languageRespects real family schedules and resources

-Home support does not have to look like school homework.
-Families can discuss a picture, tell a story, compare daily routines, explain a community issue, or ask the student to teach a new concept in the home language.
-These routines build oral language and background knowledge that can support English academic work.
+Home support need not mimic school homework.
+Families can discuss a picture, tell a story, compare daily routines, explain a community issue, or have the student teach a new concept in the home language; these routines build oral language and background knowledge that feed English academic work.
+Keep requests realistic: offer a few choices, avoid assuming internet access or a quiet study space, and ask what already works.
+On the EAS, be cautious of any option that frames the family as uninterested, the home language as an obstacle, or English-only communication as the default.

 Test Your Knowledge